 You can deactivate a system attention LED or a logical partition LED.
 For example, you might determine that a problem is not a high priority and decide to repair the problem at a later time.
-However, you want to be alerted if another problem occurs, so you must deactivate the system attention LED so that it can be activated again if another problem occurs.
+However, you want

 - 1. On the Resources tab, select the appropriate host or virtual server. - 2.
-Select Actions → Service and Support → Hardware → System Attention LED. - 3.
+Select Actions > Service and Support > Hardware > System Attention LED. - 3.
 Select Deactivate System Attention LED.
 A confirmation window is displayed that provides the following information: - A verification that the system attention LED was deactivated. - An indication that there still might be open problems within the system. - An indication that you cannot activate the system attention LED. - 4.
 Select one of the virtual servers, and select Deactivate System Attention LED.
 A confirmation window is displayed that provides the following information: - A verification that the system attention LED was deactivated. - An indication that there still might be open problems within the logical partition. - An indication that you cannot activate the virtual server LED.

-Activating or deactivating an identify LED by using the SDMC:
+Activating or deactivating an identify LED by using the SDMC: About this task